 A dental sealant is a safe, plastic coating which keeps germs out of the back teeth by covering up their tiny hiding places.
 Sealants work and are easy to apply.
 There are no drills or needles involved!

-- A dentist or dental hygienist cleans your child's teeth with a special toothpaste.
+A dentist or dental hygienist cleans your child's teeth before applying the sealant.

-- Finally, the sealant is painted on the teeth.
+Finally, the sealant is painted on the teeth, and bonded to teeth with a special light.
 It takes about a minute for the sealant to form a protective shield.

 You may want your child to get sealants at your family dentist's office.
-Sealants are also available to some students who qualify at selected low-income schools.
+For those children who qualify, dental sealants are also available to some students in selected Texas schools.
 A parent or guardian needs to read, complete and sign the consent form, and have the child return the form to the teacher.
-That's all you have to do.
+Dental sealants will be applied during school hours to reduce the amount of classroom time that your child may miss.
+Sealants are safe and easy to apply and can help prevent most tooth decay.

 General Eligibility Requirements - The school-based sealant program has specific requirements: